Wake-Tail Effects in Two-Dimensional Wave Refocusing: The wake-tail effect

 In even dimensions, repeated application of the recursion produces terms of the general form $\sim H(t-r/c)[t^2-(r/c)^2]^{-(d-1)/2}$, so that the solution retains support throughout the interior of the light cone.
 The exponent remains half-integer and does not collapse to a delta distribution under differentiation, resulting in persistent wake tails.
 This behavior directly implies a violation of Huygens' principle in even spatial dimensions, since the field does not propagate solely on the wavefront but instead leaves a nonvanishing contribution throughout the interior region \cite{Hadamard,CourantHilbert1962,Garabedian1964}.
 In contrast, in odd dimensions and for $d \ge 3$, successive radial derivatives eventually convert the solution into delta distributions and their derivatives supported strictly on the light cone.
 Consequently, the propagator is supported only on the wavefront itself, and Huygens' principle holds.

 From a spectral viewpoint, odd dimensions are associated with pole-type singularities that produce sharp propagating fronts, whereas even dimensions lead to branch-cut behavior in frequency space, resulting in temporal memory, i.e., wake tails.
 In physical terms, wave propagation redistributes energy differently depending on spatial dimension.
 In three dimensions, energy spreads over a spherical surface of area $4\pi r^2$, while in two dimensions it spreads over a circular front of circumference $2\pi r$.
 Because geometric spreading is weaker in even dimensions, energy cannot remain confined to a propagating shell and instead continuously fills the interior region behind the front.
-This geometric mechanism ultimately explains both the violation of Huygens' principle and the emergence of temporal tails, as well as the associated challenges for time-reversal refocusing in even-dimensional wave propagation.
+This geometric mechanism ultimately explains both the violation of Huygens' principle and the emergence of temporal tails, as well as the associated challenges for refocusing in even-dimensional wave propagation.

-Next, we examine the limitations inherent to two-dimensional wave propagation and investigate how time-reversed waves can be generated using two idealized configurations: a spatial mirror and a temporal mirror.
+Next, we examine the limitations inherent to two-dimensional wave propagation and investigate how refocusing effects can be generated using two idealized configurations: a spatial mirror and a temporal mirror.
 In particular, we analyze how these mechanisms influence the refocusing process in the presence of the intrinsic wake tail characteristic of two-dimensional propagation.